jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 Sponsors: MoPub, Fyber, Unity

+## Overview

+The IAB Tech Lab has introduced technical specifications aimed at adapting Apple’s [SKAdNetwork][1], a method for validating advertiser app installations, for programmatic ad buying.
+The OpenRTB object extensions, APIs and file formats described in this document together enable the advertising ecosystem to communicate and manage the information needed to use the SKAdNetwork capabilities in iOS 14 and above.

+The following are the updates provided in this document
+1. A Bid Request extension (`BidRequest.imp.ext.skadn`)
+2. A Bid Response extension (`BidResponse.seatbid.bid.ext.skadn`)
+3. A device extension (`BidRequest.device.ext`) to support IDFV and authorization status
+4. Guidance for app developers to help manage their Info.plists and work with various SDKs.
+5. A request for feedback on what we are considering for the future - more efficient options to communicate large lists of SKAdNetwork IDs (a hash + a SSP managed list, or a range + a Tech Lab managed "master list").

 ## SKAdNetwork Extension

-### Overview

-The IAB Tech Lab has introduced technical specifications aimed at adapting Apple’s SKAdNetwork, a method for validating advertiser app installations, for programmatic ad buying.

 The responsibilities of each participant when using the SKAdNetwork specifications are as follows.

 #### SSP/SDK responsibilities are to:

 1. Provide publishers with access to their buying entities SKAdNetwork IDs through a publicly hosted lists on their own business domain
-2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidResponse.imp.ext.skadn`
 3. Provide signed ads to the source app by calling `loadProduct()` with the appropriate data returned on the bid response

 #### DSP/intermediary/buying entities responsibilities are to:

 1. Provide SKAdNetwork IDs to each supply partner
-2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidRequest.imp.ext.skadn`
+2. Support OpenRTB extension objects: `BidRequest.imp.ext.skadn` & `BidResponse.imp.ext.skadn`
 3. Return all necessary signed parameters to SSP/SDK to facilitate ad signatures and receive install validation postbacks at endpoint established during SKAdNetwork registration with Apple

 #### Publishers/source app’s responsibilities are to:

 1. Add the ad network’s ID to its Info.plist
 2. Update Info.plist with new entries added to the SSP/SDK publicly hosted lists when publishing new app versions to the App Store